-Now we’re getting to the really meaty data - the data you can start using to build your business case for SEO and refine your strategy for the maximum ROI.
+Now we’re getting to the really meaty SEO metrics – the SEO metrics you can start using to build your business case for search marketing and refine your SEO strategy for the maximum ROI.

 Conversion rate is the percentage of visitors who take a specific action against a goal.
 The goal is whatever you want it to be for that specific page: email signup, ebook download, a purchase, phone call, and so on.

 Knowing your conversion rate starts to give you a clearer idea on the return on investment (ROI) of your SEO efforts.

 There are a few practical ways you can put your conversion rate insights to work.
 For example, you can compare the conversion rates of content to see which pieces are driving more conversions.
 Then, use this to drive your content strategy in a better direction.

 First, you need to set up goals in Google Analytics.

 For an eCommerce site, this is simple – you’ll want to set up goals based on transactions.

 Setting up goals for lead-based businesses (that is, not an eCommerce site) is different because there aren’t actual “transactions” that result in dollars being spent on your site.
 So, think about what actions you want visitors to take on your site.
 For example, if the goal of a page is to get visitors to fill in a form for an ebook, set that up as a goal.

 Then, GA will show you the conversion rate against this goal.